nytimes/backbone.stickit/README.md

 ### addBinding
 `view.addBinding(optionalModel, selector, configuration)`

 Adds a single binding to the view, using the given model, or `view.model`, and the given `selector` and `configuration`.
 It's also possible to pass in a bindings hash as the second parameter.
+If you use a selector that was already used for a binding, then the old binding will be destroyed before initializing the new binding.

 ```javascript
   // Short-form selector.